 Disclaimer: This is a multimedia reportage covering the travels and adventures that surrounded the 'Athens Bladehouse'

-What culminates in the Bladehouse Event and the trip to Andros goes way back.
-Way back, because Nikos Kouros, an Athenian filmmaker, over years has built up a hub for the Athens blading scene in the house that he lives in.
-After coming back from studying and working in London he found his hometown scene in a state of lethargy.
+What culminates in the annual Bladehouse event by the Syeahskate crew goes way back.
+Nikos Kouros, an Athenian filmmaker, has built up, over years, a hub for the Athens blading scene in the house that he lives in.
+After coming back from studying and working in London, he found his hometown scene in a state of lethargy.
 There were still people skating, but no regular sessions, social gatherings or sense of community.
 Through the years Kouros has always been the guy writing the text messages to get everyone in one session.
 He was missed.
 “I see that everywhere.
-People always need that one person that takes matters in his hand.”
+People always need that one person that takes matters in his own hands.”
 What happens to a scene if this person is missing?
 “They get distracted by daily life.
-They need to be reminded of the more important things in life.”
+They need to be reminded of the important things in life.”
 Like what?
 “Like skating.”

 Luckily the Athenian bladers were responsive to his wake-up call.
 The lot of friends became an active crew again.
 And the Bladehouse became a headquarter.
 It is not only the place for a rooftop session but also the place to hang out together after the session or skate the miniramp if it’s raining.
 It’s a place of encounter.

 Now some years later, the gravity of this place has reached out.
 It is hosting gatherings that go way beyond the borders of Athens.
 In 2016 the Cayenne Project crew united in Kouros' house to produce an outstanding blade film.
 'Delfon Dio', it is the address of the Blade House.